Here’s one fish that seems to enjoy the fun as much as the fishermen do.

 As a last resort, I pinned a live shrimp to the bare hook of another spinning outfit and, with my right arm extended full-length, lowered what I knew to be an irresistible bait straight down alongside that dancing tail on a collision course with the end that eats.
 I closed the bail and waited.
 And waited some more.
 And, finally, I had to accept the obvious: My irresistible bait had met an imperturbable object.

 Somewhere down there–beneath a foot of water, three or four inches of skimpy grass and an unfathomable depth of Florida Bay ooze–some sort of tasty creature, probably a tiny crab, had managed to burrow itself to safety.
 No telling how deep that redfish had stuck his snoot into the mud to grub for the elusive prize, but it certainly was deep enough to blot out all cognizance of anything at higher elevations.
+I was not a stranger to redfish strategies.

 I almost caught that redfish anyway.
 One more stroke of the pole brought the bow of my skiff close enough for me to kneel down and grab his teasing tail with my good right hand.
 For a moment, he was mine, but those things are not only stubborn, they’re slippery.
 At least I made the tail go back under the water where it belonged.